 4. Going solar gives you control over rising energy costs

 Many homeowners face anxiety when it comes to their electricity bills because, in most scenarios, there is nothing you can do to control your utility electricity rate.
 While the cost of solar has decreased by more than 70 percent in the past decade, the cost of electricity has risen by about five percent, and that trend in rising electric cost is expected to continue.
 Going solar puts you in the driver’s seat when it comes to energy generation.
 Utilities are quickly adapting to the rising adoption of renewable energy and the U.S. government is quickly increasing its goals for greenhouse gas emissions reduction, which means there’s really never been a better time to be energy autonomous.

 5. Solar reduces carbon emissions and protects the environment while helping the U.S. move towards energy independence

 Solar is a clean, renewable source of energy that can help reduce carbon dioxide emissions and lower our impact on the natural environment.
-Unlike traditional fossil fuels like coal, oil, and natural gas, solar energy does not lead directly to pollutants being released into the atmosphere and water supply.
+Unlike traditional fossil fuels like coal and oil, solar energy does not lead directly to pollutants (like carbon dioxide) being released into the atmosphere and water supply.
 Even compared to nuclear energy, solar comes out on top in terms of being a more environmentally friendly solution.